California wildfires force residents from homes in two towns

 Those evacuation orders were lifted on Wednesday night and the fire was about 60 percent contained by Thursday morning, the department said.

+Another 21 fires in Alaska ignited overnight, making a total of nearly 300 active blazes, according to the state’s Division of Forestry.

-Reporting by Eric M. Johnson in Seattle; Additional reporting by Shelby Sebens in Portland, Oregon and Sharon Bernstein in Sacramento, California; Editing by Cynthia Johnston, Bill Trott and Lisa Lambert
+Reporting by Eric M. Johnson in Seattle; Additional reporting by Shelby Sebens in Portland, Oregon; Sharon Bernstein in Sacramento, California; and Steve Quinn in Juneau, Alaska; Editing by Lisa Lambert and Eric Beech